sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-multi-user/cp-mobile-dev-kit-multi-user.md

     <!-- border -->![MDK](img-7.1.png)

     The Onboarding QR code is now displayed.
 You will notice that the `multiUser` parameter in the generated QR code is set to *true*.
-This is due to the flag *Allow Upload of Pending Changes from Previous User* being set in step 3 mobile services cockpit.
+This is due to the flag *Allow Upload of Pending Changes from Previous User* being set in step 3 mobile services admin UI.
 The MDK client will set the user mode based on the scanned QR code.

     <!-- border -->![MDK](img-7.2.png)

-    >Alternatively, you can scan the QR code generated under *APIs* > *In-app Scanning Code* in the mobile services cockpit.
+    >Alternatively, you can scan the QR code generated under *APIs* > *In-app Scanning Code* in the mobile services admin UI.

 2. Make sure you have downloaded the **SAP Mobile Services Client** on your device from the App Store or Google Play as covered in the pre-requisites.